What is a blog?

 Can I read the blog with my news aggregator?

 Yes, blog posts are available in an RSS feed, just like the GLRPPR news service.
-Click on the links below to add the blog feed to your aggregator of choice.

 Can I get blog posts sent to my email account?